← Back to ResourcesBreed Guides

 Border Collie-specific emergency kit:

-(2) Pet first aid kit
+(2) Pet first aid kit.

-(3) Phone numbers programmed: regular vet, Calgary 24-hour emergency clinic, Pet Poison Helpline 1-855-764-7661
+(3) Phone numbers programmed: regular vet, a Calgary 24-hour emergency clinic, and the Pet Poison Helpline at 1-855-764-7661.

-(8) Calgary specialty neurology contact pre-saved
+(8) Calgary specialty neurology contact pre-saved.

-(9) Eye flush solution
+(9) Eye flush solution.

 Frequently Asked Questions